wp-plugins/stout-google-calendar/readme.txt

 == Changelog ==

+= 1.0.7 - 2010-12-01 =
+*   Fixed incorrect path to JSON.php file

+= 1.0.6 - 2010-11-29 =
+*   Added "language" option to set language for calendar to be displayed in
+*   Fixed issue with a second window in Firefox being brought in front of the active Firefox window every time a form submitted or link clicked in the admin (removed colorpicker's eye.js, utils.js and layout.js).
+*   Fixed error caused by undefined $msg variable and issue when trying to match border.
+Thanks [Jeff Lambert](http://webphysiology.com/)
+*   Corrected misspelled name for Chris Dornfeld in credits - sorry Chris!

 = 1.0.5 - 2010-11-15 =
 *   Fixed typo in widget code to use `$wpdb->prefix` correctly
 *   Updated screenshots